 In the intelligence process in Operations Other Than War (OOTW), it is necessary to analyze vast amounts of data.
 In addition to data that comes from the large numbers of sensors envisioned in the Network-based Defense concept, for OOTW it is also vitally important to consider text-based sources of intelligence, such as media reports and material published by NGOs.
-If we look a few years into the future, it is probable that people living in countries where the Swedish force is operating will use blogs and web sites to describe their lives.
+If we look a few years into the future, it is probable that people living in countries where the Swedish force is operating will use blogs and web sites to describe their lives2.
 Information that can be gathered from these sources can be useful but of course also biased, and must hence be thoroughly analyzed and compared to other sources before decisions can be based upon them.
-In OOTW, it is also necessary to handle all text reports made by soldiers who are out patrolling or on surveillance missions.
-These reports, while probably still conforming to the standard 7S-format, will also include free-text.
-Intelligence analysis in OOTW situations is considerably more difficult than in traditional warfare.
-Often, we will not even know what specific questions to ask the soldiers who are going on patrol or reconnaissance missions.
-Instead, they should be encouraged to make note of "everything" that they see, and provide as detailed as possible accounts of their observations while on patrol [1].

-&lt;sup>2 This idea is not as far-fetched as it might seem at first sight.
+2 This idea is not as far-fetched as it might seem at first sight.
 Today in Iraq, there are a considerable number of blogs that describe how ordinary people live their lives.